SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Select Google Sheets Action

-- Select: "Create Spreadsheet Row: Create a new row in a specific spreadsheet"
+- Select: "Create Spreadsheet Row: Create a new row in a specific spreadsheet."

 ### Select Google Sheets Account

-- Choose the same gmail account you chose for your trigger app in the trigger setup section.
-For this step to be successful you must setup a google sheet in your Google drive.
+- Choose the same Gmail account you chose for your trigger app in the trigger setup section.
+For this step to be successful, you must set up a Google sheet in your Google Drive.
 - If you need help setting up your Google sheet see how to: [Here](https://zapier.com/help/how-setup-your-google-spreadsheet-work-zapier/)
-- I recommend setting your google sheet up in two columns with headers set to Name and Email.
+- I recommend setting your Google sheet up in two columns with headers set to Name and Email.
 - Once you set up your google sheet, click the Test button to make sure the account is working properly with zapier.
-- Once you see Successful!
-Click Continue.
+- Once you see successful, click Continue.

 ### Set Up Google Sheets Spreadsheet Row

- - Click the drop down arrow from the first box titled "Spreadsheet".
-You should     select the title of your recently saved google sheet.
+- Click the drop down arrow from the first box titled "Spreadsheet."
+You should select the title of your recently saved Google sheet.
- - Click the drop down arrow from the "Worksheet": Select "Sheet 1".
+- Click the drop-down arrow on the "Worksheet": Select "Sheet 1".
- - Click the drop down arrow from the Name box: Select "From Name".
+- Click the drop down arrow from the Name box: Select "From Name."
- - Click the drop down arrow from the Email box: Select "From Email".
+- Click the drop down arrow from the Email box: Select "From Email."
 - Click Continue.

 ### Test Google Sheets
 - Click the Test button, Once it comes back Test Successful

- - Click the "Finish Button" switch your "Zap On".
+- Click the "Finish Button" switch your "Zap On."